balusena/docker-for-devops/README.md

 ## Liking the Project?

 If you find this project helpful, please consider giving it a ⭐!
-It helps others discover the project and keeps us motivated to improve it.
+It helps others discover the project and keeps me motivated to improve it.

 Thank you for your support!